async-labs/builderbook/README.md

 After logging in, you can connect Github and create a book:
 - click `Add book` button,
 - create book, select Github repo with a non-empty `introduction.md` file at the root
-- on dashboard, click book's title
+- on dashboard, click the book's title
-- you are now on book's detail page, click `Sync with Github` button
+- you are now on the book's detail page, click `Sync with Github` button
-- refresh page and click `Introduction` link to see the chapter's content
+- refresh the page and click `Introduction` link to see the chapter's content

 ## Contents